jecki/DHParser/documentation_src/manuals/05_testing.rst

 This is where test-driven-grammar development comes into play.
 Before even writing a grammar and running it on complete documents, you start with a small subset that you gradually extend.
-There are basically to stratgies for grammar-development:
+There are basically to strategies for grammar-development:

    1. Top-Down-Grammar development, where one starts with the macro- structure and uses summary parsers to gloss over the microstructure, which will be replaced later.

-   2. Bottom-Up-Grammar development, where yoou start with parsers for the parts of the documents and later connect them with higher level parsers.
+   2. Bottom-Up-Grammar development, where you start with parsers for the parts of the documents and later connect them with higher level parsers.